How to Use Your Fresh Culinary Herbs

 - 2 tablespoons minced fresh tarragon or basil

 Combine the ingredients, mix well and refrigerate for at least an hour before serving with assorted fresh vegetables.

 For a delicious change of pace, try spreading herb butter on corn on the cob or on freshly baked biscuits.
-Combine 1/2 cup of softened butter with 1 teaspoon finely chopped sweet basil or parsley.
+Combine 1/2 cup of softened butter with 1 teaspoon finely chopped basil, thyme, or parsley.

-Rub leafy herbs in the palm of your hand to release the flavor and aroma.
+Rub leafy herbs in the palm of your hand to release the flavor and aroma beforre using them.
 Robust herbs such as sage, thyme and bay leaves stand up well over long cooking times, while milder herbs like basil, marjoram and parsley should be added at the last minute for best results.
 This is especially true for fresh herbs.

 - Seven Essential Kitchen Garden Herbs

 Historically, herbs have been used as remedies for illnesses, flavoring, storing with linens, strewing on floors, or burning for their pleasant fragrances.
 Some were used to improve the taste of meats in the...

 - When cooking wouldn't you love to have fresh herbs right at your front door?